A globally competitive defence industry

 • effective collaboration between academia, government and industry, including through the Advanced Strategic Capabilities Accelerator (ASCA).

 Australia is a trusted supplier of defence equipment and technology.
-Australian content contributes to some the world’s most technologically advanced defence programs.
+Australian content contributes to some of the world’s most technologically advanced defence programs.

 Our small to medium enterprises are globally competitive and successful.
 Veteran owned The Whiskey Project Group is selling tactical watercraft to the US Marine Corps.
-SpEE3d’s automated Cold Spray Additive Manufacturing solution is being exported globally including to the UK, the US, Japan and Ukraine.
+SPEE3D’s automated Cold Spray Additive Manufacturing solution is being exported globally including to the UK, the US, Japan and Ukraine.

 How we can help